reyccodes/portfolio/docs/class_projects.md

 ### LISP Interpreter

 This was the capstone lab and quite fun.
-We were able to
+We were able to build an interpreter for LISP in Python.
+It was cool to be able to apply what we were studying throughout the term—the inner workings of a programming language—then create a pretty advanced recursive strategy to implement it!

 ### N-D Mines

 A fun recursive lab which required implementing the mines game in n-d.